pokepark/PokemonRaidBot/README.md

  ```

 - Check the `docker-compose.yml` for your customization.
 Change the `MYSQL_ROOT_PASSWORD`.
-- The `cronjob` should be changed according the cleanup #cleanup and Raid-Overview #raid-overview.
+- The `cronjob` should be changed according the cleanup https://github.com/florianbecker/PokemonRaidBot#cleanup and Raid-Overview https://github.com/florianbecker/PokemonRaidBot#raid-overview.
 - Comment the Line 29 in `Dockerfile`, if you don't want to download the images, it takes a bit longer on build.
 - Change the config.json to your needs.
-- Add some user-rights to the `access-Folder`.
+- Add some user-rights to the `access-Folder` https://github.com/florianbecker/PokemonRaidBot#access-permissions.

 Now you are ready to start the Docker.